alaserm/VisualTAF/README.md

 # Running
 1. In unzipped folder run ExcelTAF.exe
-2. Right click on "Regression" node in left panel and choose "Run selected test set" option to run built-in demo scripts
+2. Right click on "Regression" in tool left panel and in popped up context menu click "Run selected test set" option to run built-in demo scripts
-3. Select number of parallel threads for execution, demo has 3 Excel files under Regression set, so if we specify 3 threads, then thread 1 will pick "Demo1.xlsx", thread 2 will pick "Demo2.xlsx", thread 3 will pick "Demo3.xlsx" for execution.
+3. Then select number of parallel threads for execution, demo has 3 Excel files under Regression set, so if we specify 3 threads, then thread 1 will pick "Demo1.xlsx", thread 2 will pick "Demo2.xlsx", thread 3 will pick "Demo3.xlsx" for execution.
 4. Test Execution will start with multiple browser windows (parallel execution)
 5. After test run completes you will see comprehensive test execution report